Modularity of generating series of divisors on unitary Shimura varieties: Unitary Shimura varieties

 Recalling (\ref{moduli inclusion}), we define our first integral model

 as the Zariski closure of $\mathrm{Sh}(G,\mathcal{D}) $ in the fiber product on the right, which, like all fiber products below, is taken over over $\Spec(\co_\kk)$.
-Using Lemma \ref{lem:jac herm}, one can show that it is characterized asthe open and closed substack whose functor of points assigns to any $\co_\kk$-scheme $S$ the groupoid of pairs
+Using Lemma \ref{lem:jac herm}, one can show that it is characterized as the open and closed substack whose functor of points assigns to any $\co_\kk$-scheme $S$ the groupoid of pairs

 such that, at any geometric point $s \to S$, the relation (\ref{tate genus}) holds for all primes $\ell \neq \mathrm{char}(k(s))$.

 Our second integral model of $\mathrm{Sh}(G,\mathcal{D})$ is defined as the cartesian product